feiyuxiaoThu/ChengduImpression/docs/README.md

 }
 ```

-We compare the house price with other second-tier cities: Chongqing, Xi'an and Wuhan.
+We compare the unit house price with other second-tier cities: Chongqing, Xi'an and Wuhan from 2010 to 2019.
 <iframe   src="https://feiyuxiaothu.github.io/Exploration-of-Chengdu-Landscope/Charts/area-basic.html" width="1200px" height="600px"   frameborder="1/0" scrolling="yes">
 </iframe>

-We also visualize the house price in each district and its trend.
+We also visualize the unit house price in each district and its trend from 2010 to 2019.
 <iframe   src="https://feiyuxiaothu.github.io/Exploration-of-Chengdu-Landscope/Charts/map-chengdu.html" width="1200px" height="600px"   frameborder="1/0" scrolling="yes">
 </iframe>